Solar radio emission: Solar radio bursts

 Solar radio bursts are brief periods during which the Sun's radio emission is elevated above the background level.
-They are signatures of the same underlying physical processes that lead to the more widely-known forms of solar activity such as sunspots, solar flares, and coronal mass ejections.
+They are signatures of the same processes that lead to the more widely-known forms of solar activity such as sunspots, solar flares, and coronal mass ejections.
 Radio bursts can exceed the background radiation level only slightly or by several orders of magnitude (e.g. by 10 to 10,000 times) depending on a variety of factors that include the amount of energy released, the plasma parameters of the source region, the viewing geometry, and the mediums through which the radiation propagated before being observed.
 Most types of solar radio bursts are produced by the plasma emission mechanism operating in different contexts, although some are caused by (gyro)synchrotron and/or electron-cyclotron maser emission.
 Solar radio bursts are classified largely based on how they appear in dynamic spectrum observations from radiospectrographs.
 The first three types, shown in the image on the right, were defined by Paul Wild and Lindsay McCready in 1950 using the earliest radiospectrograph observations of metric (low-frequency) bursts.
 This classification scheme is based primarily on how a burst's frequency drifts over time.
 Types IV and V were added within a few years of the initial three, and a number of other types and sub-types have since been identified.